codam-coding-college/chess-hackathon/rules.md

 # Rules
 This file describes the rules in depth.

+# WORK IN PROGRESS
+**This document is not finished and subject to change.
+Although the general content idea will stay the same, some details could change**

 ## Important notes
 Please keep in mind that we, the organizers, are organizing this hackathon to have fun, and want other people to have fun as well.
 We put in our own free time